Entry 3 Vocational Studies

 Are there any additional costs associated with the course?

-If there are any costs attached to trips and visits you will be given notice and all costs are kept to a minimum to ensure all students can participate.
-Help is available if students are in receipt of a bursary.
+If there are any costs attached to trips and visits or any PPE required for experience days you will be given notice and all costs are kept to a minimum to ensure all learners can participate.
+Help is available if learners are in receipt of a bursary.

 Careers Information